BuilderIO/builder/plugins/README.md

 # Builder.io plugins

 Extend the Builder.io editor funcionality!
-Plugins can provide everything from enhanced UIs, to integrations with otherp platforms and services
+Plugins can provide everything from enhanced UIs, to integrations with other platforms and services

 For an example plugin and docs on how to create and run one see our [Example plugin](example)